-4.2 Embedding of the system within NFI
+4.2.2 Embedding of the system within NFI

-Other parts of the Napoleon project include the further embedding and integration of the system with other NFI systems and processes, end-user part of the GUI design etc. These are not further discussed here.
+Bonaparte will be a subproject of Napoleon.
+Other parts of the Napoleon project will be carried out by NFI and/or subcontractors.
+These parts include the further embedding and integration of the system with other NFI systems, databases, and processes, automatic reporting module, specification of the end-user part of the GUI etc. These are not further discussed here.
 Also integration with ICMP systems and processes will fall under other parts of Napoleon, not discussed here.
 For a detailed description of the functionality of Napoleon system we refer to Appendix I.

-4.3 Intellectual property rights and licenses
+4.2.3 Intellectual property rights and licenses

-Intellectual property rights of Bonaparte remain with SNN.
+Intellectual property (IP) rights of Bonaparte remain with SNN.
 NFI will obtain a nonexclusive license.
-Our intention is to grant ICMP a non-exclusive license free of charge under conditions to be agreed.
+License costs for NFI are covered by NFI's contribution to Bonaparte.
+ICMP will be granted a non-exclusive license free of charge under conditions to be agreed.
+ICIS community will obtain a non-exclusive license allowing to use Bonaparte for scientific research and demonstration purposes within the ICIS project.